 Notes: 2010 data are converted into 2012 dollars using the government current expenditure implicit price index.
-And because growth calculations are sensitive to the base year chosen, we took an average of the three years around 1991 and 2010 to smooth out the swings in the economy.
+And because growth calculations are sensitive to the base year chosen, we took an average of the three years around 1991 and the two years prior to, and including, 2010 to smooth out the swings in the economy.
 "Other professionals" includes care primarily provided by dental and vision care professionals; "Other institutions" includes nursing homes and residential care facilities; "Public Health" includes expenditures for items such as food and drug safety, health inspections, health promotion activities, community mental health programs, public health nursing, the prevention of spreading disease and health promotion.